CONTEMPORARY PAINTINGS, CUSTOM PILLOWS AND JEWELRY DESIGNS BY PATRICIA TURNER

 I am Self Taught

-While studying with other Texas artists and at the University of Houston, I began to pour over art books about the old masters.
-I love the expressionist painters, works by Renoir, the figurative work of Amadeo Modigliani, and the beautiful portraits of John Singer Sargent.
+While studying with other Texas artists and at the University of Houston, I began to study art books about the old masters.
+I loved the expressionist painters, works by Renoir, the figurative work of Amadeo Modigliani, and the beautiful portraits of John Singer Sargent.
 I have always been captivated by the human face and form as much as I am excited by abstraction with heavy textures and strong contrasts.
 It was while living in Los Angeles, CA that I began a real love affair with abstraction and expressionism and the idea of letting my emotions guide my hands.

-When I begin a painting I have no “plan,” I just try to stay completely open.
+When I begin an abstract painting I have no “plan,” I just try to stay completely open.
 I think about light and dark areas and am often influenced by the music I play in the background.
 I find that hot salsa, blues or soul, or acoustic guitar music produces entirely different color palettes.
 When the French horns in the soundtrack of Out of Africa dictate big, flowing, sweeping motions, then I oblige.
 Or when it’s a sexy salsa beat, I reach for the red.
 The larger the canvas the freer I work.
 I use brushes but my favorite tools are large palette knives, rags, paint stir sticks, sponges and my hands.
 I believe each painting will tell its story if I just get out of the way.
 Michelangelo expressed it so well when he said he just had to “release the slaves from the granite.”

 I love the feeling that comes from throwing paint and artistic caution to the wind; the feeling of the presence of something transcendent, like a spiritual electricity, of being an alchemist, of staying open and letting the work come through me.
 The excitement I feel with each encounter of the “canvas kind” is the feeling that I have no limitations.

-Mentors and Private Instruction:
+Contemporary Mentors, Influences and Private Instruction:

 Awards - Theatrical Productions: